 Before submitting the application, please take a few moments to complete the following checklist.
 Addressing these items prior to submitting the application will expedite the review process.
+These items are not required for the draft facility plan, but will be required to complete the environmental review and allow construction.

-Drinking Water Facilities Plan document can be found at http://denr.sd.gov/dfta/wwf/dwsrf/dwfunding.aspx
+Drinking Water Facilities Plan document can be found at https://danr.sd.gov/ Funding/docs/DWFacilitiesPlan.pdf

-Chec klist of SRF Facilities Plan Requirements Have the following items been addressed? • Submission of a Facilities Plan to the department that addresses those items found in the Water Facilities Plan document. • A public hearing held discussing the project and the use of an SRF loan to finance the project. • Minutes of the public hearing prepared and submitted to the department's engineer for inclusion into the final Facilities Plan. • The affidavit of publication of the public hearing received and submitted to the department's engineer for inclusion into the final Facilities Plan. • The four review agencies contacted and responses received for inclusion into the final Facilities Plan. • The Cultural Resources Effects Assessment Summary and supporting documentation, such as an archaeological survey or Historic Register database search.
+Chec alist of SRF Facilities Plan Requirements Have • the following items been addressed?
+Submission of a Draft Facilities Plan to the department that addresses those items found in the Water Facilities Plan document. • A public hearing held discussing the project and the use of an SRF loan to finance the project. • Minutes of the public hearing prepared and submitted to the department's engineer for inclusion into the final Facilities Plan. • The affidavit of publication of the public hearing received and submitted to the department's engineer for inclusion into the final Facilities Plan. • The four review agencies contacted and responses received for inclusion into the final Facilities Plan. • The Cultural Resources Effects Assessment Summary and supporting documentation, such as an archaeological survey or Historic Register database search.